dgilland/schemable/docs/guide.rst

 All
 +++

-The ``All`` helper is used to validate against multiple predicates where all predicates must pass:
+The :class:`.All` helper is used to validate against multiple predicates where all predicates must pass:

 .. code-block:: python